 Reflection pods is a contemporary project for crafting Sydney, within the corporate spaces of the CBD.
 This is the latest in a series of design projects managed by Koskela with Arnhem Land weavers.
-Previously, lamps made with traditional basket weaving techniques from Elcho Island were made for an exhibition at Object Galleries in 2010.
+Previously, lamps made with traditional basket weaving techniques from Elcho Island were produced for an exhibition at Object Galleries in 2010.
 In 2015, their weaving formed an installation that featured in the Rigg Design Prize at the National Gallery of Victoria in 2015.
 We learn from the different perspectives of those involved in the Sydney Westpac fit-out: the designer, the design facilitators, the client, the art centre and the weavers.

 Lucy Simpson – the designer